Cheung Sha Beach is, without a doubt, the best beach on Lantau Island. In fact, it’s one of the best beaches in Hong Kong in my opinion!

 Upper Cheung Sha Beach

-Upper Cheung Sha Beach is the longer of two beaches.
-In my opinion, it is also the prettier of the two beaches.
-The lack of commercial establishments makes it more peaceful and less crowded.
-It’s perfect for long walks, or running on the beach.
+Upper Cheung Sha Beach is the longer of the two beaches.
+And in my opinion, it is also the prettier of the two beaches.
+The lack of commercial establishments makes it more tranquil and less crowded.

 But even if it gets crowded, it’s big enough to accommodate everyone!